 The 1099-MISC form is known as an “Information Return”

 Form 1099 is one of many forms that the IRS requires to be sent to individuals and entities to report payments made to them during the course of a calendar year.
 It is very similar to Form W-2, the most well known “information return,” which is used to report wages paid to employees.
-The 1099 form, however, is primarily used to report payments made to vendors and payments made to individuals that are not employees.
+The 1099 form, however, is primarily used to report payments made to vendors and individuals that are not employees.

 Payments reportable on a 1099-MISC

 The Instructions for Forms 1099-MISC and 1099-NEC from the IRS provides a long list of payments that are reportable.
 The primary payments that are listed as reportable in the instructions are:

 At least $10 in royalties or broker payments in lieu of dividends or tax-exempt interest.

 - Rents (box 1);

 - Prizes and awards (box 3);

 - Generally, the cash paid from a notional principal contract to an individual, partnership, or estate (box 3);